Notes from a New Breastfeeding Mom: Part 8

 Whatever the reason, it hurt my heart—and lefty.
 Let’s not forget about lefty’s pain.

 The next morning, I did what I always do.
 I picked Grant up from the crib, kissed his forehead and fed him, but this time I gave him pre-pumped milk from the refrigerated stash.

 I needed time.
 I wasn’t ready to be hurt like that again (not physically or emotionally).

 I needed to take care of myself.
 I forget that a lot.

 As breastfeeding moms, we do that a lot I think.
 We’re so worried about producing enough, pumping regularly, avoiding the pitfalls and everything else that goes into providing milk for our kiddos that we don’t take care of ourselves.

-So that morning and for a couple days later, I didn’t let Grant nurse.
-We bottle-fed and, we all lived.
+So that morning and for a couple days later, we approached feeding a little differently.
+He took pre-pumped milk instead and we all lived.

 But I did miss the bonding aspect.
 So, at my pace I started nursing again.